Position

 How much does a Security Administrator make?

 A Security Administrator plays a key role in protecting an organization's data and systems.
-This job is in high demand, and the pay reflects the importance of the role.
-The average yearly salary for a Security Administrator is around $89,741.
-This means that, on average, someone in this position can expect to earn a good living.
+This job often pays well.
+The average yearly salary for a Security Administrator is around $89,395.
+This means that many people in this role earn a good income.
+The salary range can vary based on experience and location.
+Some earn as little as $44,720, while others can make up to $148,000 a year.

 View Security Administrator jobs nearby